SJRStreiff/RecordCurator/readme.md

 Failure to do so will create problems when working with the data.
 Details and data-source specific modifications necessary to standardise data can be changed in the script *z_functions_a.py*

+I hope to add integraion of other databases, including linking e.g., to [Bionomia]{https://bionomia.net/}.
 **more to come**